futuregrid/manual/_sources/contributing.txt

 Please consult with your browsers manual and available plugins.
 However, a better solution may be to do the changes in a clone locally and commit when ready.
-THis is documented in more detail in this section.
+This is documented in more detail in this section.